lizzonsh/sonarscanner-ansible-docker/README.md

 # On premise pipeline
 * checkout (without jars)
+* The dockerfile is not relevant to an ansible repo
-* use oc commands to deploy container and then it drop automatically
+* use oc commands to pull and deploy container to scan new code and then it drop automatically